Yearbook: Academics/education

 This section covers the classes, projects, and more educational aspects of the school year.

 Organizations

 This section describes student organizations (sometimes referred to as clubs) and what they did during the year.
-These descriptions are often accompanied by a photo or photos of the organization's members.
+Photos of the organization's members often accompany these descriptions.
 This section sometimes includes a list of the members of each organization.

 Sports

 Often listed by season or club, these pages chronicle the accomplishments of the school's teams.
 Along with a short article listing the season's highlights, these pages include team photographs and action pictures.